mjreno/modflow6-nc-demo/README.md

         rcha_0_recharge:mf6_iper = 1LL, 8LL ;
 ```

-Attribute mf6_timseries
+Attribute mf6_timeseries
 -----------------------
-An input parameter mf6_timeseries attributes is set to the name of an associated
+An input parameter mf6_timeseries attribute is set to the name of an associated
 netcdf variable that stores timeseries names.
 This special variable should only
 exist (and mf6_timeseries set) when the input parameter supports timeseries and
-the package has a TS6 file input.
+the package has an TS6 file input.

 The timeseries variable is not an mf6 input parameter and does not define the
 mf6_input attribute.
 It is type ```char``` and has the same dimensions of its